Variety Livvi's Place at Edgebrook

 Clyde, VIC

+Autism Spectrum Disorder (ASD) effects about 6 in every 1000 Australian youth.
 With the prevalence of ASD increasing exponentially in the last two decades, research into the trajectories of development for children and young people with ASD indicates it is possible for interventions that support and address their needs to have a cumulative benefit over time.
 Thereby reducing the impact of the disability on the individual’s daily life.

-Spiire made a commitment to social inclusion, focusing on delivering spaces that all people can engage with.
+Our Landscape Architecture team made a commitment to social inclusion, focusing on delivering spaces that all people can engage with.
 Significant research on inclusive cities allows us to understand, collaborate and inform strategies on designing areas for those with ASD.
 Our objective is to reconsider the idea of inclusion through the lens of autism whereby social interaction, communication and repetitive behaviour, with sensory processing issues, present challenges during play.
 This approach and research into design for those with ASD has enabled us to develop a replicable and innovative system of design.

 Spiire’s innovative model of bespoke design with empathy and story through play is part of a larger vision to create inclusive cities.
-This innovative model for design was adopted to create the Edgebrook ASD Playscape.
+This innovative model for design was adopted to create Stockland‘s Edgebrook ASD Playscape.
 Our approach to each installation reflects the changing values and needs of the population and their cities, as our goal was to ensure the designs were accessible and replicable to everyone on the diverse autism spectrum – children and carers alike.

-The sensory rich play installations were developed in collaboration with Behavioural Specialist Katie Greig to develop a playscape based on ASD management principles.
 With Greig’s assistance, we set up parameters to test the design against and constantly challenge the process, seeking guidance and feedback to ensure each design focused on the social and emotional diagnostic areas for children with ASD.
 The playscapes interpret ASD behaviour and the therapies to assist ASD children through selective, abstract and non-competitive play.

+Catering for cognitive aspects, sensory sensitives and empathy intelligence, we combined a balance of amenity, therapy, education, ecology, colour and the seven senses.
 Uniquely, our approach to design caters for everyone affected by this diverse spectrum – not only children with ASD, but their parents and carers.
 It isn’t just about how the children interact with the playscape, but allows carers to let children play freely and with minimal intervention in a supportive and safe environment.
 Additionally, the elements of play within these playscapes are colour coded so that the strengths and weaknesses of each child provides vital feedback to carers, occupational therapists and behavioural therapists.

 With Edgebrook based in one of the largest growth corridors, an amenity of this nature is a destination park that will attract a large number of visitors, providing economic benefits to nearby activity centres.